 9:30Copy video clip URL A police barricade is formed.

 9:40Copy video clip URL A group of mixed race, anti-Nazi protesters gather with placards and begin to chant and protest loudly together.
 They are seen holding an American flag.
 One man attempts to announce that there have been threats to arrest anyone who crosses a certain street.
-He then organises the crowd into a single file line.
+He then organizes the crowd into a single file line.

 12:24Copy video clip URL The street begins to crowd with protesters, police, and daily traffic.
 Policemen are seen communicating about the flow of traffic, and directing the protestors.